 My name is Daniel (or Dan) McCoy, and I’m the creator of this website as well as the writer of all of the articles here.
 My first book, The Love of Destiny: The Sacred and the Profane in Germanic Polytheism, was published in 2013.
 My most recent book, The Viking Spirit: An Introduction to Norse Mythology and Religion, was published in 2016.
 I’ve also had the honor of being interviewed as a “Norse mythology expert” in Major League Baseball’s documentary Iron Knight: Lou Gehrig, which was released by A&E and had its television premier on the Smithsonian Channel.
+(I was discussing Gehrig’s life story in relation to myths about the Norse god Baldur.)

 I live in Nashville, Tennessee, USA, and I’m in my late 20s.